trustbloc/sandbox/README.md

 make automation-test-dev
 ```

+## Workaround for connection issues when using a VPN on macOS

+Certain VPNs (on the host machine) have known issues with port conflicts when using the Hyperkit driver.
+The Hyperkit
+driver is used when running on an x86-64 machine.

+If disabling the VPN is not possible, one workaround is to use the `docker` driver along with the `docker-mac-net-connect` brew service.

+To do this:
+1. Install the brew [docker-mac-net-connect](https://github.com/chipmk/docker-mac-net-connect) service: `brew install chipmk/tap/docker-mac-net-connect`.
+2. Start the service: `sudo brew services start chipmk/tap/docker-mac-net-connect`.
+Note: must be started with root permissions.
+3. Change the driver to `docker` in the `minikube_setup.sh` script.

 ## Contributing
 Thank you for your interest in contributing.
 Please see our [community contribution guidelines](https://github.com/trustbloc/community/blob/main/CONTRIBUTING.md) for more information.